 The added precautions taken when the emergency clinic was the only clinic providing care may have increased the number of precautions taken in the MDR unit, but they also made the space eerily quiet.
 “This room is usually noisy with the sterilizers beeping and buzzing, the sound of equipment being washed, and the clinking of metal on metal,” says Crotty.
 “With only one sterilizer and one piece of washing equipment operating at a time, it felt like a very different place because it was so quiet.”

 The upside of working under the strict protocols was the sense of connectedness among the group.
 Bi-weekly Zoom meetings helped to keep the group feel supported and that it was working as a unit, even though there was little in-person contact.

 Crotty also says that the experience has had its rewards.
 “It’s at these times that we see the value in what we do.
 It brings us happiness to be part of the reason why the Faculty has the option to keep the clinic open.
 We’re very proud of that.”

 Getting back to “normal”

-As restrictions on dental practices lifted and the Faculty of Dentistry gained university approval to bring back its students for the current academic year, the MDR unit has returned to a normal schedule, with all the beeping, buzzing, and other noises that it entails.
+As restrictions on dental practices have lifted and the Faculty of Dentistry gained university approval to bring back its students for the current academic year, the MDR unit is returning to a normal schedule, with all the beeping, buzzing, and other noises that it entails.
 The high level of PPE is here to stay for a while, however, as are the precautionary measures the team is taking to avoid creating aerosols.

 “We’re excited to be back working together as a team,” says Crotty, “and we’re even pleased that the pandemic offered us an opportunity to re-evaluate and build on our existing safety protocols.”